ibm-messaging/mq-aws/drbd/part_1/README.md

-# Replicating IBM MQ data using DRBD
+# Replicating IBM MQ data using DRBD, part 1

 There are two aspects to any High Availability (HA) or Disaster Recovery (DR) solution for IBM(R) MQ: